-The two toxic manipulators behind @BewareCreepyVAs: Peyton Waukau & Heather Vandagriff
+The Individuals Behind @BewareCreepyVAs: Peyton Waukau & Heather Vandagriff

 WHO: PEYTON WAUKAU, MY STALKER

-Peyton Waukau (of Madison, Wisconsin), has been cyber-stalking me and smearing my name since 2018 in an effort to ruin my reputation and get people to “cancel” me.
+Peyton Waukau (of Madison, Wisconsin), has been cyber-stalking me and harassing conventions since 2019 in an effort to ruin my reputation and get people to “cancel” me.

 WHY: PEYTON WAUKAU’S MOTIVE

-Peyton Waukau and I had a casual, non-monogamous, acquaintanceship that spanned a total of 8 hours in person (3 different events, essentially 3 one-night stands) over roughly a year, as well as only 20 or so text exchanges before her personality disorder became apparent.
+Peyton Waukau and I had a casual, non-monogamous, acquaintanceship that spanned a total of 8 hours in person (3 different events, essentially 3 one-night stands) over roughly a year, as well as only 20 or so text exchanges before her behavior took a radical turn.

 (A note of clarification: while we met at a convention, she was not a fan of mine nor displayed any parasocial characteristics.)

-After contact was cut off, Peyton Waukau harassed my female friends on Instagram, seeking compromising information and trying to sabotage my relationships.
-When they all blocked her, she launched an unsuccessful #metoo campaign on Twitter under her anonymous @LesBean94 account.
+After I discontinued contact, Peyton Waukau harassed my female friends on Instagram and twitter, seeking “dirt” and trying to sabotage my relationships.
+When they all blocked her, she anonymously launched an unsuccessful #metoo campaign on Twitter.

 Around this same time I was targeted by the #IStandWithVic crowd, a group of Vic Mignogna fans and alt-right Kiwi Farms accounts.
 I tweeted that they should stop attacking Vic’s accusers and that it was possible to support survivors while withholding judgment of Vic.
 They ignored my nuance and attacked me instead.